 If walking around the lake wasn’t enough of a workout, hike up Baoshi Shan to get a view of West Lake.
-You’ll get to pass by a temple on the way up and the paths are well kept. *Shan means mountain in Chinese so know you’ll be in for a hike.
+You will pass by a temple on the way up and the paths are well kept. *Shan means mountain in Chinese so be prepared for a hike.

 We stayed on Zhongshan Zhonglu Street which was fairly busy during the day but really came alive at night.
 Come hungry and get adventurous.
 You can try anything from fresh juices and teas to basically anything on a stick, like squid, soft-shelled crab, and scorpion.

 Qinghefang Old Street at the south end of Zhongshan Street will have unique and original gifts for you to take home.
 Items ranging from silk, local teas, silver and more.
 You’ll walk under the bell tower to get between streets which looks awesome all lit up at night.

 Budget Places to Stay in Hangzhou

 Hangzhou Pupu Homestay